The options for high-efficiency multiuser (HE MU) transmissions are:

 An 8-bit binary sequence specified as a string or character vector

-Specify a multiple allocation indices using two, four, or eight integer values any of these forms:
+Specify multiple allocation indices using two, four, or eight integer values in any of these forms.

 A vector of integers